 iMessage doesn’t say “Delivered” on your iPhone may due to the person you sending the message to has a non-iOS device.
 In this way, if you fail to send a message, you should resend the message as a text message by enabling Send as SMS in Settings on your device (Settings > Messages > Send as SMS).

-You can also force restart your iPhone to fix iMessage not saying “Delivered” error.
-This way is nearly applied to most of iPhone errors, such as iPhone froze during update, App store problem, touch screen issue, etc.
+You can also force restart your iPhone to fix iMessage not saying the “Delivered” error.
+This way is nearly applied to most iPhone errors, such as iPhone froze during update, App store problems, touch screen issues, etc.

-The final method that worked for some users to fix iMessage doesn’t say “Delivered” issue is to check your Cellular data plan.
+The final method that worked for some users to fix the iMessage doesn’t say “Delivered” issue is to check your cellular data plan.
 Make sure that your Cellular data plan is still available if you use it to send and receive messages.

-There are plenty of reasons that cloud lead to important messages/iMessages lose on our device, such as system crush, water damaged, mistakenly deletion, failed update and more unexpected reasons.
-If you happen to come with this terrible issue and have made no backup in advance, fret not, here in the following we will show you how to recover deleted messages/iMessages in 1 click.
+There are plenty of reasons that cloud lead to important messages/iMessages lose on our device, such as system crash, water damaged, mistakenly deletion, failed update, and more unexpected reasons.
+If you happen to come with this terrible issue and have made no backup in advance, fret not, here in the following we will show you how to recover deleted messages/iMessages on iPhone in 1 click.

 To complete the recovery job, here we recommend this #1 iOS data recovery – PhoneRescue for iOS, which can help you recover all your deleted files like messages, photos, contacts, etc. from iPhone/iPad even without backup.
 In addition, different from recover from iCloud and iTunes backup, it will not erase any existing data on your device and allows you to preview and select the data you want to recover.
 Let’s start with it now.

 Step 1.
-Go to the download page of PhoneRescue and choose iOS Data Recovery to download on computer > Connect your iPhone/iPad/iPod to the computer.
+Download PhoneRescue for iOS and choose iOS Data Recovery to download on computer > Connect your iPhone/iPad/iPod to the computer.

 Step 2.
 Choose Recover from iOS Device > Click Scan button > Select Messages only > Click on OK to scan your lost messages.

-With above 5 efficient solutions, you may have succeeded in fixing the iMessage doesn’t say “Delivered” issue on your iPhone.
-If you have any question on this guide or recovering iMessages from iPhone, just leave your comment below and we will reply you soon.
+With the above 6 efficient solutions, you may have succeeded in fixing the iMessage doesn’t say “Delivered” issue on your iPhone.
+If you have any questions on this guide or recovering iMessages from iPhone, just leave your comment below and we will reply to you soon.